moj-analytical-services/rpackage_training/README.md

 `devtools::check())`.

 **Exercises**
-* Copy the roxygen comment chunk above and paste it in the relevant script above function two.
+* Copy the roxygen comment chunk above and paste it in the relevant script above assemble crime data function.
 * Run `devtools::document()` -  you will now see a file in `man/` and a change to the NAMESPACE
-* Add roxygen comments for function one (we can skip adding an example to speed up the training course)
+* Add roxygen comments for the wrangle data function (we can skip adding an example to speed up the training course)
 * Run `devtools::document()` - you will see another file in `man/` and other function added to the NAMESPACE
 * Run `devtools::check()`
 * When all tests pass commit and push the R scripts containing the functions, the `man/` files and the NAMESPACE file.